AkinyemiAI-Security/phishing-detection-machine-learning/README.md

 # Phishing Detection using Machine Learning 🎯

-This project uses machine learning techniques to detect phishing attacks based on URL features.
+This project implements a machine learning-based system for detecting phishing URLs using extracted features and classification models.

 ## 🚀 Features
-- Detect phishing URLs
+- URL-based phishing detection
-- Machine learning classification
-- Feature extraction from URLs
+- Feature extraction (URL length, HTTPS, special characters)

-## 📊 Model Used
-- Random Forest Classifier
+- Machine learning classification using Random Forest
+- Model evaluation (accuracy score)

 ## 🛠 Technologies Used
 - Python
 - Scikit-learn
 - Pandas

+## 📊 Model Used
+- Random Forest Classifier

 ⚠️ Disclaimer
 This project is for educational and cybersecurity research purposes only.